Sharlaan/material-ui-superselectfield/README.md

 - react-dom
 - material-ui

-... so make sure they are installed in your project, or install them as well ;)
+... so make sure they are installed in your project.

+`yarn add material-ui-superselectfield`

 ### ES5 version

-`npm i material-ui-superselectfield`
+`import SelectField from 'material-ui-superselectfield'`

 #### ES6+ version

+`import SelectField from 'material-ui-superselectfield/es'`

 ## Properties